-- Ask your current cancer doctor to refer you for a second opinion. - Ask a social worker at your cancer center to help you get a second opinion. - Call or look online for a nearby medical school that has a lung cancer specialist. - Call or look online for a lung cancer support group. - Contact our HelpLine at 1-800-298-2436 or email support@go2.org for help finding a lung cancer specialist.
+- Ask your current cancer doctor to refer you for a second opinion. - Ask a social worker at your cancer center to help you get a second opinion. - · Call or look online for a nearby medical school that has a lung cancer specialist. - · Call or look online for a lung cancer support group. - Call the GO2 for Lung Cancer HelpLine at 1-800-298-2436 for help finding a lung cancer specialist.

-Before your visit for a second opinion, ask for copies of your medical records, scans, and pathology reports to be sent so the doctor can review your records before you arrive.
+Before your visit for a second opinion, ask for copies of your medical records, scans and pathology reports to be sent so the doctor can review your records before you arrive.